Table Of Contents:

 Google’s Local 3-Pack

 Google’s local 3-pack showcases local business profiles that best fit the match for the person searching.
 The benefits of inclusion in the 3-pack include visibility before organic search results.
-This added level of visibility increases your chance for a click to 700% over those not in the 3-pack.
+This added visibility increases your chance for a click to 700% over those, not in the 3-pack.
 Thankfully creating a Google Business profile is one of the ways you can significantly improve your odds of being featured in this coveted list.

 Google Maps Searches